European firefighters and planes join battle against wildfires that have left 20 dead in Greece

 “Conditions remain difficult and in many cases extreme,” Artopios said.

-Firefighters searching recently burnt areas in the Alexandroupolis region discovered the bodies of 18 people believed to be migrants in a forest Tuesday.
+Firefighters searching recently burnt areas in the Alexandroupolis region, which is near the border with Turkey, discovered the bodies of 18 people believed to be migrants in a forest Tuesday.
 Another two people were found dead on Monday, one in northern Greece and another in a separate fire in central Greece.

 With firefighting forces stretched to the limit, Greece called for assistance from other European countries.
 Germany, Sweden, Croatia and Cyprus sent water-dropping aircraft, while Romania and the Czech Republic sent dozens of firefighters and water tanks.

-Evacuations were ordered for several areas on the northwestern fringe of the Greek capital as a wildfire that started Tuesday raced up a mountain towards the Parnitha national park, threatened a military base in the area and reached homes in the foothills.
+Evacuations were ordered for several areas on the northwestern fringe of the Greek capital as a wildfire that started Tuesday raced up a mountain towards the Parnitha national park, threatened a military base in the area and torched homes in the foothills.

 More than 200 firefighters backed by volunteers, military and police forces, eight helicopters and seven planes, including two from Germany and two from Sweden, were battling the blaze.

-The fire in Alexandroupolis, a region near Greece’s eastern border with Turkey, continued to burn out of control, with dozens of Romanian firefighters joining the battle against the flames, backed by eight helicopters and five planes, including two from Cyprus.
+The fire in Alexandroupolis continued to burn out of control, with dozens of Romanian firefighters joining the battle against the flames, backed by eight helicopters and five planes, including two from Cyprus.

+Supreme Court prosecutor Georgia Adilini asked the Alexandroupolis prosecutor to launch investigations into whether organized arson groups were operating in the region.

+Climate Crisis and Civil Protection Minister Vassilis Kikilias, speaking during a news conference Wednesday, said the fire in northeastern Greece had started in several places simultaneously.

+Police late Tuesday arrested one Albanian and two Greek nationals on suspicion of imprisoning the 13 Syrians and Pakistanis in a car trailer.
+A video posted online showed one of the three referring to the migrants in terminology used for livestock and urging other members of the public to round up migrants.

+The three were charged Wednesday with a series of crimes, including kidnapping, and were being held pending a preliminary court later in the week.

-Across the border in Turkey’s Canakkale province, strong winds were fanning a wildfire burning for a second day.
+Across the border in Turkey’s Canakkale province, strong winds were fanning a wildfire for a second day.

-Authorities evacuated an elderly care home and more than 1,250 people from nine villages and closed down a highway as a precaution.
+Authorities evacuated an elderly care home and more than 1,250 people from nine villages and closed down a highway.
 More than 80 people were treated in hospitals for the effects of smoke.

-Ibrahim Yumakli, Turkey’s forestry minister, said firefighting teams backed by more than two dozen fire-dousing planes and helicopters had largely blocked the blaze from spreading beyond the 1,500 hectares (15 square kilometers) it has affected so far.
+Ibrahim Yumakli, Turkey’s forestry minister, said firefighting teams backed by more than two dozen fire-dousing planes and helicopters had largely blocked the blaze from spreading beyond the 1,500 hectares (15 square kilometers, nearly 6 square miles) it has affected so far.

 Authorities also suspended maritime traffic through the narrow Dardanelles Strait linking the Aegean Sea to the Sea of Marmara, which the water-dropping aircraft were using to refill, the minister said.